 Scholarly Commons Citation

 Tushnet, Mark V., "Pragmatism and Judgment: A Comment on Lund" (2004).
 Georgetown Law Faculty Publications and Other Works.
-Paper 256.
+256.